 Penn State has extended the remote-delivery period for all classes through at least the spring semester.
 Visit https://news.psu.edu/ to learn more.
 CORONAVIRUS UPDATES: Visit https://sites.psu.edu/virusinfo/ for the latest from Penn State about the global coronavirus outbreak, and to learn more about current travel restrictions for students, faculty, and staff.
 For information specific to the Penn State Law community, visit pennstatelaw.psu.edu/psl-virus.

 A.B., Dartmouth College

-Professor Lara Fowler is an attorney and mediator who focuses on environmental and natural resource law, including water rights, water quality, flooding, tribal law, and Endangered Species Act issues.
-She splits her time between Penn State Law and the Penn State Institutes of Energy and the Environment.
-Prior to joining Penn State, she was an attorney at Gordon Thomas Honeywell LLP in Seattle, Washington, where she focused on mediation and dispute resolution of complex natural resource issues, as well as representing clients facing regulatory hurdles in the environmental field.
-She has worked on issues such as who is entitled to store groundwater in the greater Los Angeles area, developing a regional transportation plan for the greater Seattle and Puget Sound region, and working to solve flooding issues in the Chehalis Basin, Washington State’s second largest river basin.
+Professor Lara Fowler is an attorney and mediator who focuses on environmental, energy, and natural resource law, with a specific focus on water related issues.
+She has a joint appointment between Penn State Law and the Penn State Institutes of Energy and the Environment where she is working on questions related to water, the Chesapeake Bay, and energy.
+Prior to joining Penn State, she was an attorney at Gordon Thomas Honeywell LLP in Seattle, Washington, where she focused on mediation and dispute resolution of complex natural resource issues, as well as representing clients facing regulatory hurdles in the environmental and energy fields.
+She has worked on issues such as who is entitled to store groundwater in the greater Los Angeles area, flooding issues in the Chehalis Basin, Washington State’s second largest river basin, and energy issues in the Pacific Northwest.
 Before pursuing a legal career, she was a senior water resources coordinator with the Oregon Water Resources Department.